-If a student fails the exam, she/he is encouraged to speak with his/her advisor, the current course instructor, the instructor who last taught the course, and/or the ADH for Graduate Programs to seek advice on making a second attempt.
-The Graduate School permits students to appeal; he/she should speak with his/her advisor.
+As with all grades, the Graduate School permits students to appeal grades.
+Normally, appeals are directed to the course instructor but the Qualifying Exam does not have an instructor.
+Therefore, the procedures are as follows.
+If appealing a grade on the Qualifying Exam, he/she should speak with his/her advisor.
 If the ADA for Graduate Programs is serving as the advisor, the student will need to find a member of the graduate faculty willing to serve as an advocate.
 The student and advisor/advocate will prepare a written appeal to be submitted to the ADH for Graduate Programs.
 The ADH and Graduate Committee will determine the appropriate course of action for addressing the appeal.